timerring/DanmakuConvert/README.md

 ## The implementation algorithm

+> The article is also posted on my blog [Implement danmaku rendering algorithm from scratch](https://blog.timerring.com/posts/implement-danmaku-rendering-algorithm-from-scratch/), feel free to check the latest revision.

 This article presents a comprehensive implementation of a danmaku rendering algorithm from the ground up, along with a thorough analysis of the danmaku rendering algorithm.
 The source code is available on [GitHub](https://github.com/timerring/DanmakuConvert).

 ## The component of the danmaku rendering